JatinVC/COMPS380F-Project/ReadMe.txt

 Additional Features:
    We have 4 people in the group, so we did 4 features:
+   1.Ordering history page of a registered user
+      - The
-   1.Ordering history page of a registered user 2.Multiple languages (e.g., English, Traditional Chinese) 3.Batch uploading of photos
+   2.Multiple languages (English, Traditional Chinese) 3.Batch uploading of photos
    4.Storing photos to the Apache Derby database
       - for file uploading, use short filenames otherwise the database won't be able to store the name.